Guest article by Sherokee Ilse

 What will we do about it?

 Keep working and creating and sharing.
-My motto – Never give up, never give in!
+My motto – never give up, never give in!
 Let’s adopt it and not accept just mediocre.
-Let’s fill the gaps and keep improving for our families and their care providrs, no matter the obstacles.
+Let’s fill the gaps and keep improving for our families and their careproviderss, no matter the obstacles.

 In that regard, let me share with you a couple of stories and unveil the new program my team and I are creating at Babies Remembered – Loss Doulas International.
 Where will you share your stories and progress?